 Whatever motivated you, you’ve taken steps to get off of plastic.
 You shop with reusable produce bags, you cook more of your meals at home and you haven’t bought bottled water in months.
 Good for you!

 But you soon feel discouraged.
 Your teenager believes that the only effective personal care products in existence come in plastic tubes and containers.
 Your best friend constantly raves about the (overpackaged) subscription meal kit delivery service she signed up for.
 Your coworkers use a Keurig.
 Made with bottled water.
-And cooled down with bottled water because they can’t wait for the coffee to cool on its own (yes I have witnessed this).
+And cooled down with bottled water because they can’t wait for the coffee to cool on its own.

 1. Do, don’t preach